OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-30.md

 ## Ezekiel 30:23

-I will disperse the Egyptians among the nations and scatter them throughout the lands.
+I will cause the Egyptians to be scattered among the nations and I will disperse them throughout the lands.

 ## Ezekiel 30:24